-With around 2,300 hectares of its own vineyards, this wine-growing operation is one of the largest Argentina (and also the world).
-The headquarter is located in Coquimbito near the Andes just under 20 kilometers from the provincial capital Mendoza in the wine-growing region of the same name.
-In 2002, the majority shareholding was taken over by DLJ (US investment bank Donaldson, Lufkin & Jenrette) (previously 75% belonged to Luis Alfredo Pulenta).
-Every year, just under a million hectoliters of wine are produced.
+With around 2,300 hectares of its own vineyards, this wine growing company is one of the largest Argentina (and also the world).
+The head office is in Coquimbito near the Andes, just under 20 kilometers from the provincial capital Mendoza in the wine-growing region of the same name.
+In 2002, the majority of shares in DLJ (US investment bank Donaldson, Lufkin & Jenrette) was taken over (previously 75% belonged to Luis Alfredo Pulenta).
+Almost a million hectoliters of wine are produced each year.
 The company owns several wineries and wineries in the provinces of Mendoza and San Juan.
-These are next to Peñaflor (the parent company) Andean Vineyards, Michel Torino (in Cafayate / Salta, with ecological, environmentally friendly farming methods), Santa Ana (in Guaymallen / Mendoza) and the well-known winery Trapiche,
+In addition to Peñaflor (the parent company), Andean Vineyards, Michel Torino (in Cafayate / Salta, are with ecological, environmentally friendly cultivation methods), Santa Ana (in Guaymallen / Mendoza) and the very well-known winery Trapiche,

-However, most of the grapes or wine (in the form of must or young wine) are bought up by cooperatives and wineries.
-About one-tenth of the Argentine grape comes from this company to wine, grape juice and RTK processed (rectified grape must concentrate).
+However, the majority of the grapes or wine (in the form of must or young wine) is bought up by cooperatives and wineries.
+Around a tenth of the Argentinian grape quantity is turned into wine, grape juice and RTK (rectified grape must concentrate) processed.
 In addition, too Mineral water, Fruit juices and various foods produced.
-There is a huge wine portfolio from simple wines to top quality products such as the aforementioned Trapiche.
-The main business, however, are simple cask wines for domestic consumption.
-In addition, large quantities of bright red country wines "Vino de mesa" from the native varieties Cereza.
+There is a huge wine portfolio from simple wines to absolute top products such as from the Trapiche company mentioned above.
+The main business, however, is simple barrel wines for domestic consumption.
+In addition, large quantities of light red country wine "Vino de mesa" from the local varieties Cereza.
 Criolla Chica and Criolla Grande produced.